Parkinson’s Disease Research at NYSCF

-While decades of research have begun to reveal genetic and biological factors that may contribute to Parkinson’s disease, the precise mechanisms have remained elusive, and there are no current treatments to change the disease course, only symptom management approaches.
+While decades of research has begun to reveal genetic and biological factors that contribute to Parkinson’s disease, the precise mechanisms are not known yet, and there are no current treatments to change the disease course, only symptom management approaches.

 Parkinson’s Disease Research at NYSCF

-At NYSCF, we are studying the actual human cells impacted by Parkinson’s and developing novel treatments.
+At NYSCF, we are studying the actual human brain cells implicated in the disease to develop novel Parkinson’s treatments.
 We are doing this in several steps:

-- At the NYSCF Research Institute, we are using our own, powerful robotic system for creating patient stem cells.
+1. We are using our unique, powerful robotic system for creating patient stem cells.
 Our NYSCF Global Stem Cell ArrayTM can rapidly, cleanly, and reproducibly create stem cells from skin or blood, and then reprogram them to become the brain cells implicated in Parkinson’s.

-- We can also use these cells to test drugs, essentially running a “clinical trial in a dish” to identify the safest and most promising compounds.
+3. We can also use these cells to develop and test drugs, essentially running a “clinical trial in a dish” to identify the safest and most promising compounds.